NDepend

 CleanArchitecture .NET Solution

 We can see test/code segregation through src and tests solution folders.
-Also each application project represent a layer with standardized names and roles : Domain, Application, Infrastructure and WebUI.
+Also, each application project represents a layer with standardized names and roles: Domain, Application, Infrastructure and WebUI.
 You can refer to this post Clean Architecture for ASP.NET Core Solution: A Case Study for an in-depth analysis of this way of structuring a .NET solution.

 NopCommerce

 NopCommerce is a popular OSS project eCommerce platform.
 It is way bigger way than the CleanArchitecture prototype above and has a total of 28 projects.
-However most of these projects are small plugins and the application code is nested in a few large projects: Core, Services, Data and Web.
+However, most of these projects are small plugins.
+The application code spawns a few large projects: Core, Services, Data and Web.

 • Core contains mostly domain and some infrastructure abstractions.
 In the context of eCommerce domain contains classes like Order, Payment, Store, Affiliate, Vendor, Catalog, Discount, Gdpr…